sashimii/r-packages-web-app/app-fe/README.md

 ## Installation

+Make sure you first boot up the back end.

 1. Run `npm install`
-2. Assign your Google Maps API Key to `const API_KEY` in  `src/lib/GoogleMapsAPI.ts`.
-You need to make sure Places API is enabled for autocomplete to work.
-3. Run `npm start`.
+3. Run `npm run dev`.
-4. Go to `http://localhost:3000` to take a look at the app.
+4. Go to `http://localhost:8080` to take a look at the front end.